-Dr. Beth Savan leads the Toronto Cycling Think and Do Tank at the University of Toronto and is Research Committee Chair of “Scarborough Cycles: Building Bike Culture Beyond Downtown” with TCAT.
+Dr. Beth Savan leads the Toronto Cycling Think and Do Tank at the University of Toronto and is Research Chair of “Scarborough Cycles: Building Bike Culture Beyond Downtown” with TCAT.
 She is on the faculty of the School of Environment at the University of Toronto where she was the inaugural Sustainability Director.
 She has received numerous large research grants on accelerating adoption of cycling for transportation.
 Beth consults and advises extensively on cycling and other sustainability issues with various clients, is an award-winning teacher and broadcaster, and active on community boards and foundation grants committees.

 Trudy Ledsham is Research Lead on the Scarborough Cycles project with TCAT and is working on a PhD in Planning at the University of Toronto.
 She is also project manager at Toronto Cycling Think & Do Tank, a research programme focused on increasing cycling for transportation.
 She previously worked with TCAT as the project manager for an active transportation community based social marketing project with the Region of Peel.
 Trudy has degrees in Environmental Studies (HBA) and History (MA) from the University of Toronto.
 She sees cycling as a keystone of sustainable urban living.